freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1160.1

-Awesome, add another echo command after your loop with the message: `"Which one would you like to rent?"`.
+Much better.
+Add another echo command after your loop with the message: `"Which one would you like to rent?"`.
 Put a new line character at the beginning of the message.

 #### HINTS